 Procedure for grant of patent in India:

-- Office Action Response: Once examiner issues the First Examination Report, the applicant has to successfully overcome the objections to receive a patent grant.
-The whole process may involve responding to examination reports, appearing for hearing, etc. The total duration given to respond is 6 months from the issuing date of FER.
+Once examiner issues the First Examination Report, the applicant has to successfully overcome the objections to receive a patent grant.
+The whole process may involve responding to examination reports, appearing for hearing, etc. Also, the total duration given to respond is 6 months from the issuing date of FER.
 This 6-month duration can be extended for a period of another 3 months by filing a request to the IPO.

-- Patent Grant: This is the final step in getting a grant of patent in India.
+This is the final step in getting a grant of patent in India.
 Once the patent application overcomes all the objections of the examiner, the patent office will grant a patent to the applicant.
 After getting the patent, the IPO publishes it in the patent gazette.
-Patent gazette is the online patent application database where publication of all the patent applications takes place.
+It is the online patent application database where publication of all the patent applications takes place.

 Why Choose Us? – Your Patent Team